Comprehensive thylacine information, provided as a free public awareness campaign.

 There is a lot to it.
 Most think they can set some cameras for a couple of weeks, check the cards and find an answer, but it doesn't work that way.
 If you are serious, then allow six months just to iron out the bugs in camera operation, settings, and choice of sites, before the real work begins.

 The most important strategy is to find sites which are already clear of vegetation.
 Cameras need a clear field of view in front of them.
-If you have to start trimming vegetation it will take too long, grow back, and the extra disturbance might mean the animal won't walk in front of your cameras anyway.
+If you have to start trimming vegetation it will take too long, grow back, and the extra disturbance might mean a thylacine won't walk in front of your cameras anyway.
 Look for naturally cleared areas with movement bottlenecks, or man-made trails.
 I found old logging tracks to be best because access was easier - you can get in & out fast, with minimal abnormal disturbance.

 If you can get there, then other humans will also.
 My cameras were found plenty of times, but almost never disturbed by members of the public.
 PWS, STT (Forestry Tasmania), and mine managers have stolen or destroyed my cameras, also illegal shooters, contract shooters, bike riders where they are not supposed to be, or anybody else with something to hide.
-That means you need to work with extreme discretion, and choose sites with a lot of animal traffic, that are also unlikely to be discovered.
+That means you need to work with extreme discretion, and choose likely sites with a lot of animal traffic, that are also unlikely to be discovered.
 I found camouflaging the cameras to he more trouble than it was worth.

 Some fieldworkers find existing animal/game trails to be productive, but for me the return on effort was low.
 Remember these cameras only work satisfactorily about half the time, so if you go too far off-trail, you might find the effort or disturbance of getting in there make it impractical.
 It might be better to work around the edges of a remote area and wait for the animal to walk out, rather than set cams right in the middle.